DESCRIPTION OF BUSINESS AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Recent Accounting Pronouncements

 In August 2020, the FASB issued ASU No. 2020-06 (“ASU 2020-06”) “Debt—Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging—Contracts in Entity’s Own Equity (Subtopic 815-40).”
 ASU 2020-06 reduces the number of accounting models for convertible debt instruments by eliminating the cash conversion and beneficial conversion accounting models.
 As a result, the Company’s convertible debt instruments will be accounted for as a single liability measured at its amortized cost as long as no other features require bifurcation and recognition as derivatives.
 For contracts in an entity’s own equity, the type of contracts primarily affected by this update are freestanding and embedded features that are accounted for as derivatives under the current guidance due to a failure to meet the settlement conditions of the derivative scope exception.
 The Company early adopted ASU No. 2020-06 effective January 1, 2021 using the modified retrospective approach.
 Upon adoption, the following changes resulted: (i) the intrinsic value of the beneficial conversion feature recorded in 2020 was reversed as of the effective date of adoption, thereby resulting in an increase in the convertible debentures with an offsetting adjustment to additional paid in capital and (ii) interest expense recorded in 2020 that was related to the amortization of the discount related to the beneficial conversion feature was reversed against opening accumulated deficit.
-Accordingly, the adoption of ASU 2020-06 resulted in a decrease to accumulated deficit of $2,054,759, a decrease in addition paid in capital of $2,557,812, and an increase in convertible notes payable of $503,053 on January 1, 2021.
+The adoption of ASU 2020-06 on January 1, 2021, resulted in a decrease in addition paid in capital of $823,655, a decrease to accumulated deficit of $320,602, and an increase in total stockholders’ deficit of $503,053.